-Carnegie Mellon Architecture’s e-SPAN Alumni Newsletter features exclusive interviews with alumni who have unique, impressive or valuable stories to tell about the paths they followed after graduation. e-SPAN also features the work of current students and faculty to highlight how the school community is tackling the three challenges of climate change, artificial intelligence and social justice.
+The Carnegie Mellon Architecture Newsletter (formerly the e-SPAN Alumni Newsletter) features interviews with alumni and faculty about the unique paths they have followed in their careers.
+The CM—A Newsletter also features the work of current students and faculty, updates from the school and alumni news.
 The newsletter is published six times a year, three issues per semester.

 We look forward to an already invigorating academic year in the latest edition of the e-SPAN newsletter.
 We talk to Erica Cochran Hameen, the director of the historically successful UDream program which re-launched this summer after a multi-year pause.
 We also share stories about student and faculty summer travel, photographs from the EX-CHANGE 2023 launch and a welcome to new faculty at the school.